Clinical officer: History

 In her books, "Beyond the State: The Colonial Medical Service in British Africa" and "Indian Doctors in Kenya, 1895 - 1940: The Forgotten History", the author Anna Greenwood notes that before 1923 there were twice as many Indian doctors as there were European doctors working in the Colonial Medical Service.
 The Indian doctors had migrated to British Africa along with the coolies who came to work on the Uganda Railway.
 The Indian doctors faced discrimination and were not appointed to nor paid at the same rank as medical officers (European doctors).
 Instead, they were designated as Assistant or Sub-assistant surgeons despite having attended similar 3 - 4 year Indian medical schools that were recognized by the General Medical Council in the UK and performing clinical and administrative duties that were largely identical to those of the European doctors.
 From the mid-1920s the Indians were removed from the colonial service as they were not deemed to be the proper face of the imperial services in Africa.
 The Indian Assistant and Sub-Assistant Surgeons were thus replaced with similarly qualified Africans who came to be known as clinical officers when the authorizing legislation was passed in 1988 abolishing the Assistant and Sub-Assistant Surgeon and similar positions.

-Kenya

-In Kenya, the origin of the clinical officer can be traced back to around 1888 when Sir William Mackinnon, 1st Baronet founded the Imperial British East Africa Company.
-The company was granted royal charter by Queen Victoria and was used by the Government of the United Kingdom to establish its influence in the East Africa Protectorate (present day Kenya).
-As the influence grew a healthcare system developed to meet the medical needs of the colony.
-In 1901 Kenyatta National Hospital was established as the Native Civil Hospital and later renamed the King George VI Hospital after King George VI of the United Kingdom.
-In 1958 the European Hospital (present-day Nairobi Hospital) was established in the same area to serve the European settlers.
-The need for qualified medical staff who would provide preventive, promotive, curative and rehabilitative services in hospitals and communities led to the establishment of the first formal training programme for clinical officers at Kenyatta National Hospital in 1928.
-The programme initially admitted experienced nurses and took them through a one-year certificate course which prepared them for advanced practice.
-The nursing pathway was discontinued and new students had to study clinical medicine and surgery and sit and pass continuous assessment tests and final qualifying examinations for three years which covered basic medical sciences, medicine, surgery, paediatrics, obstetrics and gynecology, community health, rural health and health service management before admission into a compulsory one-year hospital internship programme and completion of a further three-year period of clinical supervision..